-An unhappy marriage is more than just a stumbling block, but it does not spell the end of your relationship.
-It may take some soul searching and difficult questions to determine whether you want to make the marriage work or if it’s time to walk away.
+An unhappy marriage is more than just a stumbling block, it does not spell the end of your relationship.
+It may take some soul-searching and difficult questions to determine whether you want to make the marriage work or if it’s time to walk away.
 However, if you and your partner decide that your relationship is worth it, you’ve already overcome a significant obstacle, and your marriage may be even stronger once you’ve made it through.

 Frequently Asked Questions

 According to a 2002 study, two-thirds of unhappy adults who stayed together were happy five years later.
 They also discovered that those who divorced were no happier on average than those who remained married.
 In other words, most people who are unhappy in their marriages or cohabits eventually find happiness if they stick with it.

 Is it better to divorce or stay unhappily married?

 If the answer is yes, then a divorce may be beneficial.
 However, if divorce will expose your children to fewer resources, such as increased conflict and difficulty parenting, the solution may be to stay with your spouse – at least for the time being (unless there is abuse).